Mathai Kuzhappakkaranalla

 Mathai Kuzhappakkaranalla is a 2014 Malayalam family comedy film directed by Akku Akbar and produced by Anto Joseph.
 It stars Jayasurya in the lead roles while Bhama and Lakshmi Gopalaswamy play notable supporting roles.

 Plot

 Mathai is an innocent auto driver who unnecessarily interferes into the problems of others with a good intention of solving them.
 The story happens on a harthal day when Mathai comes to meet his fiancée, Annamma, an advocate clerk.
-The film revolves around a series of incidents when he tries to solve the problems between Dr. Nandakumar and his wife, Geetha.
+The film revolves around a series of incidents when he tries to solve the problems between Dr. Nandagopan and his wife, Geetha.